 Candace

-This inflection point is a generational one (all puns intended), and not one I can watch from a distance.
+This is a generational inflection point (all puns intended), and not one I can watch from a distance.
 The map below is how I think about this work, organized around the human, technical, and organizational structures that give meaning to movement.

 Humans